LowriWilliams/LowriWilliams.github.io/content/_index.md

           icon: cyberdas
           organization: CyberDAS
           title: CyberDAS - International Workshop on Cyber Security and Data Science - Speaker
-          description: Presented our work on text mining techniques for tracking technology adoption.
+          description: Presented a workshop talk on how text mining techniques can be used to track technology adoption.

         - date_end: ''
           date_start: '2023-09-29'